lubomir/libutest/docs/pages/running-tests.markdown

 can write your own entrypoint.
 In that case you will need `ut_run_all_tests` function to run the tests.

-`int ut_run_all_tests (void)`
+`int ut_run_all_tests (UtVerbosityLevel verbosity)`

 :   Run all registered tests from all suites.
 This function returns number of
     failed tests.
+The argument to this function specifies what output should be printed.
+There are a few options:

-`void ut_set_quiet (void)`
+     * `UT_NORMAL` prints progress and error messages

-:   Silence all output from the test executable.
-This can be useful if you want
+     * `UT_QUIET` disables all output

-    to run the tests inside a script.
-The return value indicates status of the test suite.
+    Not printing can be useful if the tests are run as part of a script or in other automated way.
+The result can still be determined based on exit value.